waynedog74/content/network/How to find network card driver name and version on GNU+Linux.md

 ---
-Title: How to find network card driver name and version on GNU/Linux?
+Title: "How to find network card driver name and version on GNU/Linux?"
-Date: 2016-12-23 14:27
+Date: 2016-12-23 14:27:00
-Category: network
+Categories: [network]
-Tags: Apache
+Tags: [Apache]
 Authors: sedlav
 ---